haheha24/Movie-REST-App/README.md

         - DB_NAME=emoviesdb
         - DB_USER=root
         - DB_PASS=''
-- You will need to adjust the variables .env files depending on your setup if necessary.
+- You will need to adjust the variables in the .env files depending on your setup if necessary.

 ## To do
 - Add client side and server side validation